TTL Expired in Transit - Reason and Solution

 If you are not sure about the working of this command, you may visit the link below.

-- Check the Routing Table for an infinite loop
+3. Check the Routing Table for an infinite loop.

-In most of the scenarios, the reason behind receiving the TTL Expired in Transit is a misconfigured router and a routing loop.
+In most scenarios, the reason behind receiving the TTL Expired in Transit is a misconfigured router and a routing loop.

 We need to correct the router configuration and make sure that there is no routing loop.